More Menu

 Google can read everything.
 The problem is specific to crawlers that rely on plain HTTP without JavaScript rendering.

+The cleanest fix is to offer an alternative, machine-readable endpoint.
 I added Route Handlers in Next.js that serve article content as plain JSON — no RSC format, no JavaScript required:

 GET /api/posts/[slug]?locale=en → English article JSON